JumpsecLabs/Developer.Handbook/README.md

 - The repository name must follow the naming convention: ProjectName.RepoName
   - i.e : CASM.ResourceCollections

-- Pre Hooks must be used before commiting code into the repository
+- Pre Hooks must be used before commiting code into a repository

-- Each project, that is deployed must have 3 branches:
+- Each development project, that is deployed must have 3 branches:
   - main (production branch)
   - testing (similar to main, but to test everything is ok before merging to production)
   - dev (basis for Pull Requests and continious development)